ucsd-ccbb/cirrus-ngs/README.md

 ### Running a Pipeline

 1. Choose the pipeline you wish to run.
-	* Cirrus-NGS currently offers pipelines for RNA-Seq, miRNA-seq, ChIP-seq, and variant calling in whole-genome/whole-exome DNA-Seq.
+	* Cirrus-NGS currently offers pipelines for RNA-Seq, miRNA-seq, ChIP-seq, RNAEditing and variant calling in whole-genome/whole-exome DNA-Seq.
 2. Create a design file for your data.
 	* The design file is a tab-separated text file with either two or three columns (depending on the workflow chosen) that specifies the names of the sequence files to process and the necessary metadata describing them.
 	* See the [Building a Design File](#Building-a-Design-File) section below for full specifications of the design file format.